 The C3 Boot Camp is targeted towards postdoctoral scholars and clinical fellows in cancer, but we encourage anyone associated with UCSF to apply.
 We are planning to expand our capacity this year to accommodate a larger group of students.

-The R programming portion of the Boot Camp will be taught in hybrid format, with in-person attendance at UCSF Mission Bay strongly encouraged, every Tuesday and Thursday from 4-6pm between 10/10 and 11/9.
-The scientific portion of the Boot Camp will be held in person at Mission Bay from 9am-4pm between 11/13 and 11/17, with breakfast and lunch included.
+The R programming portion of the Boot Camp will be taught in person at UCSF Mission Bay, every weekday from 4-6pm between 10/24 and 11/01.
+The scientific portion of the Boot Camp will be held in person at Mission Bay from 9am-4pm between 11/04 and 11/08, with breakfast and lunch included.
 Mornings will include lectures from experts in the field covering the topics below, while afternoons will be focused on a week-long hands-on project.

 The Computational Cancer Boot Camp is free of charge to participants due to the generous sponsorship of the Helen Diller Family Comprehensive Cancer Center and the Bakar Computational Health Sciences Institute.